-Once Nonverbal, High School Grad Delivers Speech That Gets a Standing Ovation…And Goes Viral!A. Stout
+Once Nonverbal, High School Grad Delivers Speech That Gets a Standing OvationA.
+Stout

 Ben Gretchko is a graduate from Seaholm High School in Birmingham, Michigan, as well as a young man on the autism spectrum.
-At his high school graduation on June 4, 2017, he was the first of four people to give a speech.
+At his high school graduation, he was the first of four people to give a speech.
 He may not have been class president or the valedictorian of his year, but that didn’t stop him from giving a speech that was received with a standing ovation and touched hearts everywhere.

-His speech has gone viral, too, receiving over 1.6 million views as of early July 2017.
+His speech has gone viral, too, receiving over 1.6 million views within a few short weeks of his graduation.

 Gretchko, who was diagnosed with autism when he was two-and-a-half years old, was not always verbal, however.
 He didn’t speak, he didn’t babble…in fact, the doctors advised Gretchko’s parents to learn sign language in case he never spoke.